AlgoMystique/Game-Of-Thrones-Trivia-App/README.md

 [View a live demo here](https://algomystique.github.io/Game-Of-Thrones-Trivia-App)

+### How to Contribute

+**Fork the repository**

+ Click on the "Fork" button at the top of this repository to create your own copy of the project.

 ## **License:**

 This project is licensed under the MIT License - see the LICENSE file for details.